Shobdon: History

-In the 17th century the village of Shobdon was run by the Bateman family (hence the Bateman Arms) who lived at Shobdon Court.
+In the 17th century the manor of Shobdon was owned by the Bateman family, who lived at Shobdon Court, constructed c1710 and remodelled in 1861.
+The Bateman Arms pub is named after them.

 Shobdon church is St John the Evangelist, north of the village.
+It has a direct connection to Horace Walpole's Strawberry Hill in Twickenham and the members of the "Committee of Taste" which strongly influenced its design.
+Its intact interior and matching furniture are the sole example of this Walpolean Gothick style of Georgian church architecture and furnishing.
+On 4 November 2013 was culminated 12 years and £1.25 million of repairs to restore this "Strawberry Hill Gothic" Church.
+Shobdon Church is an important work of architecture.

-The original interior arches of the church were removed in 1756, being placed at the top of the adjacent hill as a folly where they still stand.
+Nearby is the Shobdon Arches folly, which are the original interior arches of the church that were removed in 1756, being placed at the top of the adjacent hill as a folly where they still stand.
 The Shobdon Arches consist of a central chancel arch and two Norman doorways.
 The weathered carvings are the work of the Herefordshire School of sculpture, which dominated in the western counties during the mid-12th Century.
 Tympana were once probably part of the original doorways.
-Shobdon Church is an important work of architecture.
-It has a direct connection to Horace Walpole's Strawberry Hill in Twickenham and the members of the "Committee of Taste" which strongly influenced its design.
-Its intact interior and matching furniture are the sole example of this Walpolean Gothick style of Georgian church architecture and furnishing.
-On 4 November 2013 was culminated 12 years and £1.25 million of repairs to restore this "Strawberry Hill Gothic" Church.
-Nearby is the Shobdon Arches folly.